 Financial aid is available to students in the form of scholarships, assistantships, student loans, and student employment.

-Tuition scholarships are available to full time, degree seeking students as part of an award package which could include a work award and living stipend.
+Tuition scholarships, ranging from 50% to 100%, are available to full time, degree seeking students as part of an award package which could include a work award and living stipend.
 Part time students may be eligible for tuition scholarships.

 - Graduate Assistantships

 There are three purposes for a graduate assistantship: a) to provide students with an opportunity for ministerial or other skill development, while completing a degree in graduate theological study; b) to provide opportunities for discernment of vocational interest and competence; and c) to provide students with experience to foster full time employment upon graduation.
 Positions range from 15 to 20 hours per week.

 -- Lilly Community Fellowships (available for one year only)